ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 If time allows, I will add support for the RXTE Mission as well.
 Usefull resource [Chromos](https://github.com/davidgardenier/chromos)

 ### Post-GSOC
-Through the process of making pull requests and solving issues, i have developed a keen interest in Open-source and after the Gsoc, i would like to extend Database to support the Various missions, RXTE, IXPE.
+Through the process of solving issues and making pull requests , i have developed a keen interest in Open-source and after the GSOC, i would like to extend Database to support the Various missions, RXTE, IXPE as well.
 This would certainly enhance the tool's capability to handle a broader range of observations and datasets, benefiting the **AstroPhysics community**.

 ## GSoC & I